String-sg/Chemistry-Building-Blocks/README.md

 - Chemistry Building Blocks is a word plugin that enables Chemistry Teachers to rapidly create molecules and diagrams instead of manually making them from scratch

+## Why use this?
+Save time by using preset shapes instead of manually creating chemistry diagrams from scratch!

 ## Next Steps
-[ ] Update Documentation
+[ ] Update Documentation<br>
-[ ] Reduce installation friction/ explore Microsoft Word 365 Web Plugin and alternatives
+[ ] Reduce installation friction/ explore Microsoft Word 365 Web Plugin and alternatives<br>

 ## Setup + Installation Instructions